vissharm/ecommerce-app/README.md

 # E-Commerce Microservices Application
 ### This is created for assignment and learning purpose [Scalable services - WILP , BITS PILANI]

+# FOR COURSE STUDENTS: CAUTION: REPO IS MADE PUBLIC FOR EVALUATION, SO DO NOT COPY, ALREADY SUBMITTED AND SENT TO PROFESSOR.
+FREE TO LEARN FROM IT AND APPLY CONCEPTS.
+ALWAYS APPRECIATE KNOWLEDGE SHARING.

 # Github URL: https://github.com/vissharm/ecommerce-app/tree/feature/submodules
 # Demo video: https://drive.google.com/file/d/1tsEWtJ17BzurBKE74Z_a1kbXQ7hwHTgD/view?usp=sharing